I’m a mom of four. So it goes without saying that I’m exhausted. ALL. THE. TIME. Who’s with me?

 #5 Take a Walk

-Sometimes it’s really hard not to dose off.
+Sometimes it’s really hard not to doze off.
 You desperately want to take a nap but that’s not always an option.
 The solution–take a short walk!
 Get up and stretch.
-Walk around the block, up and down a flight a stairs, or simply jog in place.
+Walk around the block, up and down a flight stairs, or simply jog in place.
 If you have a fitness tracker it can help you prevent fatigue by letting you know when you’ve been sedentary too long.
 I LOVE my Garmin vívofit (it’s waterproof and the batteries last over a year without charging!).

 The poor sun sure gets a bad rap!
-Getting small doses of sunshine is actually quite healthy and beneficial as long as you don’t over do it and get a sunburn!
+Getting small doses of sunshine is actually quite healthy and beneficial as long as you don’t overdo it and get a sunburn!
 Get 10-20 minutes of sunshine a day to help your body produce essential vitamins.
 Sunshine can help improve your mood, fight against depression, and help you feel energetic!